Wisdom teeth — How can I pay for removal as a CU student?

-Here’s some good news for you: the Morningside campus Columbia University Student Health Insurance Plan (both basic and comprehensive) and the Medical Center Student Insurance Plan does, indeed, cover wisdom tooth (or teeth!) extraction if the wisdom tooth is impacted.
+Here’s some good news for you: the Morningside campus Columbia University Student Health Insurance Plan and the Medical Center Student Insurance Plan does, indeed, cover wisdom tooth (or teeth!) extraction if the wisdom tooth is impacted.
 Now, because you’re already experiencing some pain and problems associated with chewing food, it’s important to schedule an appointment with your dentist as soon as possible.
 In very severe cases, impacted wisdom teeth that are left untreated can cause oral bacteria to enter and travel through your bloodstream, causing systemic infections of the heart and kidneys.
 This is not good news.
 So, schedule that appointment to get yourself checked out.
 In the meantime, do not attempt to push your gums back with your toothbrush.
 This could cause gum damage, complicating wisdom tooth extraction surgery.

 Wisdom teeth, or third molars, are quite temperamental compared to their incisor and canine counterparts.
 In many cases, wisdom teeth don’t have enough room to grow in properly, causing a host of related oral health issues such as bacterial infection (pericoronitis), impaction, cysts, and crooked teeth.
 Wisdom tooth extraction is a common solution to many of these problems.
 However, a dentist must evaluate the position and health of your unique set of wisdom teeth to determine whether extraction is necessary.